 Get lost in the city

-Old Havana is the pulsing heart and historical district of the city, built around 4 magnificent Plazas: Plaza de Armas, Plaza de la Catedral, Plaza de San Francisco de Asis and Plaza Vieja.
-Stunning architectural gems, such as the National Capitol Building and the Castillo de la Real Fuerza, make you not wonder why Old Havana is a UNESCO World Heritage site.
-With so many things to do and explore, this part of the city is inevitably where most tourists spend their time.
+Old Havana is the city’s heart and historical hub, centered around four stunning plazas: Plaza de Armas, Plaza de la Catedral, Plaza de San Francisco de Asis, and Plaza Vieja.
+Architectural wonders like the National Capitol Building and Castillo de la Real Fuerza explain why Old Havana is a UNESCO World Heritage site.
+This is where most tourists spend their time, with countless things to see and do.

 Ride around in a vintage car

-In Havana, you will see many vintage cars, mostly from the 50s.
-These colourful antiques are a true symbol of Cuba, so much so that they are considered part of their national heritage.
-The majority of these cars are taxis that you could hire for the day to bring you wherever you want.
-Going for a ride on one of these cars is definitely something to try out while in Havana and we would highly recommend this Havana Classic Car Tour.
-If you make friends with the drivers, they may even let you behind the wheel.
-We had a go in a quiet street in Vedado and it felt so cool and authentic!
+In Havana, you’ll spot many colorful vintage cars, mostly from the 50s.
+These iconic antiques are a symbol of Cuba and considered part of its national heritage.
+Most are taxis you can hire for the day, making it a unique way to explore the city.
+We highly recommend the Havana Classic Car Tour.
+If you make friends with the drivers, they might even let you take the wheel!
+We got a chance to drive in a quiet Vedado street, and it felt incredibly cool and authentic.

 Head to Hemingway’s favourites